MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 <img alt="Our easy find your R flow chart" height="1000" src="/diagrams/simple_functional_unit_mermaid-diagram.svg" width="2600"/>

-In addition to this, you should go through the following checks afterward to make sure the chosen R does make sense:
+In addition to this, you should go through the following checks afterward and from time to time during the software lifecycle, to make sure the chosen R does make sense:

+- If I apply this R, can it happen that by being more successful(more users sign up/devises register, more sales happen, etc.) I get a worse SCI?
+The answer should be NO!
+- If more users/devices/etc. become inactive but stay registered, can this decrease my SCI without me getting more efficient?
+The answer should be NO!
+- Does my SCI fluctuate without my software changing in relevant ways?
+The answer should be NO!
-- TODO TRi check questions
+- TODO TRi finish check questions

 ###### A more in depth look